QuadSpinner/Gaea-Docs/documentation/usage/Color-Production.md

 ## Using Data Maps

-To create color maps using Data Maps, see @Data-Maps.
+To create color maps using Data Maps, see @color-datamaps.